codeadamca/challenges/README.md

 This repo is a collection of coding assessment solutions that may be asked during a coding interview.

 1. Write a function that accepts one parameter.
-The function will return the reverse of the value of the parameter.
+The function will return the reverse of the value of the only arameter.

 2. Write a function that accepts one parameter.
-The function will return the nth term in the Fibonacci sequence.
+The function will return the nth term in the Fibonacci sequence where n is the only parameter.

     > [What is the Fibonacci sequence?](https://en.wikipedia.org/wiki/Fibonacci_sequence)